spmeesseman/PluginManagement/README.md

 - php-zip

     sudo apt install php7.2-zip
-- webserver must have write access to this plugin directory
+- webserver must have write access to each individual plugin directory in order to update them, including this plugin directory

 ## Issues and Feature Requests